 Doctor of Philosophy in Business Administration - Finance

-The department is currently accepting applications for Fall 2013
+The department is currently not accepting applications for admission.
+Our next admission cycle will not be until Fall 2015.

 The primary goal of the Ph.D. program in Business Administration with a major in Finance is to prepare students to become productive researchers and professors at institutions of higher learning, or as researchers in government and business.
 A list of our recent graduates and their current position may be found at http://business.msstate.edu/programs/fe/grad/recent/index.php.
 The Finance Ph.D. program emphasizes the ability to conduct original research on important topics in the field of Finance.
 Because completing a doctoral degree is a difficult and lengthy process, we pay close attention to each student throughout their tenure.
 The program consists of only a handful of Ph.D. students at any one time, allowing each student to work closely with the faculty and to receive the hands-on training needed to succeed.